[North Central]

 float early or late to catch the bigger fish.
 Good bets now seems to be

-Commission gauge Friday was 2.64 at Tahlequah and 2.19 at Watts. (about the
+Rivers Commission gauge Friday was 2.64 at Tahlequah and 2.19 at Watts.

 Red River (below